dsmiles/spring-boot-testing-project/README.md

 # Spring Boot Testing Project

-This repository is a work in progress.
-I will be updating it over the next week or two (Feb 14, 2024)

-It demonstrates the basics of writing unit, integration, and end-to-end tests for a Spring Boot application.
+This repository demonstrates the basics of writing unit, integration, and end-to-end tests for a Spring Boot application.

 Although I've been testing Spring Boot Applications directly and indirectly for many years, I still like to study the subject and improve my skills.
 As such, I studied a course provided by Philip Riecks, [Testing Spring Boot Applications Primer](https://rieckpil.de/testing-spring-boot-applications-primer/).